 - Gluteus Minimus: The deepest muscle, it aids in hip abduction and stabilization, working behind the scenes.

 These muscles are essential for walking, running, jumping, and sitting.
-Strong glutes improve posture, reduce back pain, enhance athletic performance, and prevent knee and hip injuries.
+Strong glutes can support posture, may ease back discomfort, enhance athletic performance, and may help lower the risk of knee and hip issues.
 Therefore, a well-rounded yoga glutes workout targets all three for balanced strength.

 Summary: Understanding the gluteus maximus, medius, and minimus helps you engage them effectively during your yoga practice.